justchrister/kalt/content/questions/how-does-it-work.md

 Even better, you can feel good knowing your money is making a difference for families in developing regions, for the environment, and generating you a passive income.

 Sounds too good to be true?
-Try it out today, and if you arent satisfied, you can get your money back within 60 days
+Try it out today, and if you arent satisfied, get your money back within 60 days